UW-HRC/uw-hrc.github.io/z_paws.md

 The race start line will be located at the HUB Lawn.

 The race will begin promptly at 10am!
-Be sure to arrive early so you can ensure that you have enough time to check-in, pin your number, and warm up!
+Be sure to arrive early so you can ensure that you have enough time to check-in, pin your number, and warm up.

 ### Prizes